The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Other fields

 Apart from the fields mentioned, case studies are also extensively used in business and management research, education research, and political sciences, among many others.
-They provide an opportunity to delve into the intricacies of real-world situations, allowing for a comprehensive understanding of various phenomena.
+They provide an opportunity to look into the intricacies of real-world situations, allowing for a comprehensive understanding of various phenomena.

 Case studies, with their depth and contextual focus, offer unique insights across these varied fields.
 They allow researchers to illuminate the complexities of real-life situations, contributing to both theory and practice.